-You have 25 days between the statement closing date and the due date.
-This is the window during which you are allowed to pay your Chase credit card bill without having to pay interest.
+You will then get a grace period of at least 21 days.
+During this time, you are allowed to pay your Chase credit card bill without having to pay interest.

 A credit card billing cycle is the period of time between two credit card statements, usually lasting 28-31 days.
 On the last day of a credit card’s billing cycle – also known as the closing date –the card’s issuer will compile the account’s billing statement.
 This includes a bill for all the charges made to your account during that billing cycle, minus any payments made.
 You can find the starting and ending dates for your credit card’s billing cycle on your monthly statement.… read full answer